 How to Make Rosin

 The most clear and concise one is here on the Black Leaf Extracts GrowOps YouTube channel.
-The instructions they have in the details of the video are very well done.
+Their rosin instructions and the details in the demo video are very well done.
 They do point out that doing this in bulk doesn’t really work that great.
 They found that runs of seven grams each are about the max you wanna do.
 But again, the quality of the yield is very nice.

 There is also a great write up and explanation here on Errlax about the Rosin tech.
-I’ll quote a bit here so we are all on the same page as far as definitions.
+I’ll quote a bit here from that article so that we are all on the same page as far as definitions and whatnot.
 They say:

 Rosin tech is a heat extraction method that utilizes an ordinary household hair straightener, or any other flat heat press mechanism, to “press” out the terpene and cannabinoid rich resin from the cured flower or hash.
 This process occurs near instantaneously and requires virtually no professional expertise in the field of botanical extractions.
 Rosin Tech requires nothing more than an ordinary hair straightener, some parchment paper, and either flower or hash.
 The benefit of using this technique with hash is that it will produce a full melt with a comparable yield.
 So in cases where you have less than 5* Hash, this will method can transform your inferior product into a 5-6* full melt.